 - you had to leave the province because a family member was sick or died

-- you didn't understand that there were deadlines or what would happen if you didn't meet them
+- you did not understand that there were deadlines or what would happen if you did not meet them

-- you told your employer, a health-care professional, or co-worker about your accident, but didn't know that you also had to report it to the WSIB
+- you told your employer, a health-care professional, or a co-worker about your accident, but did not know that you also had to report it to the WSIB

 Giving the WSIB a good reason